“Dude, did Mom say you could do that?”

 Together we helped Panda to our branch.
 The bird grasped Panda’s hat in his beak, pulling him up the rest of the way.
 “Dude,” Panda replied as he reached us.
 “You walked right past me.”
 Then he looked at the pink bird.
 “Are you a flamingo?” he asked, incredulous.
 The bird laughed heartily.
 “No, I’m a scarlet ibis.
 We’re pretty common in the Amazon,” he explained.
 “So you’re a panda, eh?
 Nice hat.
 Is that a real sock?”

 We thanked our new friend and decided we’d better try to find our way back home.
 After awhile we came to a sign we had never seen before.
 “That’s weird,” I reaching up to get a better look.
 “I thought Montana was in the US.”
 Panda thought for a minute.
 “I think it’s montaña,” he replied.
 “That means mountain in Spanish.
 I saw it in one of Mom’s books.
 What does the other part say?”
 When I read “Machu Picchu,” we looked at each other, our eyes wide.
 “Let’s get out of here!” we exclaimed in unison.
-The memory of Panda being by the giant condor was still fresh in our minds.
+The memory of Panda being picked up by the giant condor was still fresh in our minds.
 Needless to say, we made a bee-line for the bottom of the mountain.

 As we walked, we suddenly remembered our penguin friends from the Swiss Alps.
 “Do you think we’re anywhere near Patagonia?”
 Panda asked.
 “I know that there are penguins there, and it is in South America.
 I wonder if the penguins ever made it this far?”
 I considered for a moment.
 “Well, if they did make it to Patagonia, they could have stopped there on their way to the South Pole.
 While we’re here, maybe we should try to find them.”
 We looked at each other as we exclaimed in unison, “Let’s go to the train station!”